daveh551/PATITradingAssistant/README.md

 <dt>MarginForPendingRangeOrders</dt><dd>If SetPendingOrdersOnRanges is true, this variable determines the number of pips outside the calculated ranges that the pending orders will be placed.
 This allows you to wait for the price to actually come through the limit, rather than just touching it, before triggering your order.
 The value can be set to 0.0 to trigger the order if the limit is touched, and, technically, could be set to a negative number to trigger the order before the limit is reached.
 The default value is 1.0.</dd>

+<dt>ObserveTwoMinuteRule</dt><dd> [Added in Release 0.41] If SetPendingOrdersOnRanges is true, any existing pending orders set by the drawing range lines will be cancelled with two minutes left in the candle, and then re-set at the start fo the next candle.
+If a pending order is manually deleted before the two minute point, that order will not be re-set.
+At the two minute mark, the "Draw Range Lines" button will be changed to a "Cancel Range Lines", with a yellow background.
+If that button is clicked, the range lines will be removed, and the pending orders that were cancelled will not be re-set.
+The default value for this variable is True.</dd>

+<dt>AutoCloseOnCBIR</dt><dd> [Added in Release 0.41] For any trades that resulted from pending orders set by drawing range lines, the Trading Assistant will check at the start of each candle, and, if the bid price has fallen back inside the range, the order will be automatically closed.
+If the price closes "on the line" (i.e., equal to the range limit), an alert will be issued and the trade will NOT be closed.
+The default value for this variable is True.</dd>

+<dt>AlertOnCBIR</dt><dd> [Added in Release 0.41] For any trades that resulted from pending order set by drawing range lines, the Trading Assistant will check at the start of each candle, and, if the bid price has fallen back inside the range, it will issue an alert.
+The default value for this variable is False.</dd>

 <dt>AccountForSpreadOnPendingBuyOrders</dt><dd>If SetPendingOrdersOnRanges is true, this variable determines whether you add the spread to the calculated Buy Stop trigger price at the top of the range.
 If set false, it would cause the order to be triggered if the Ask price touches the limit (plus the designated margin described above).
 However, the calculated range is based on the Bid price, so this would result in your order be triggered before the bid price actually reached the limit.
 Note: the spread is taken into account at the time the pending order is set.
 The pending order price is not adjusted for changes in the spread after the order is set.
 The default value is true.</dd>

 <dt>PendingLotSize</dt><dd>If SetPendingOrdersOnRanges is true, this variable determines the number of lots that the pending order will be set for.
 If the value is 0.0, it will attempt to find the number of lots used on the last order for this pair, and use that.
 The default value is 0.0.</dd>